Pacers beat Cavaliers 111-102, move into ninth place in East

 Kelan Martin scored a career-high 25 points and Caris LeVert had 20 points and 10 assists for the Pacers, who moved one-half game ahead of Washington into ninth place in the Eastern Conference.
 The Wizards were beaten 125-124 in Atlanta.

+“Every game matters and we just saw that the Wizards lost, but it all depends on us,” Sabonis said.
+“We want to get as high as we can in the play-in round.
+The most important thing is continuing to distribute the ball because it makes everybody happy.”

 Indiana reduced its magic number for clinching a play-in berth to two with four games remaining.
-Chicago is 11th — one spot outside of the play-in tourney.
+Chicago is 11th — one spot outside of the play-in tourney — and the Pacers are now within a game of eighth-place Charlotte.

+“We weathered the storm all night and Kelan carried us down the stretch,” LeVert said.
+“I’m really enjoying building chemistry with these guys and Domas is probably the best passing big man I’ve played with.
+He’s a special talent.”

 Collin Sexton scored 25 points for the Cavaliers in their 11th straight loss, matching the eighth-longest skid in team history.
 Rookie Isaac Okoro had 22 points and 10 rebounds and Dean Wade had 19 points and 12 rebounds in their first career double-doubles.

-Cleveland dressed nine players with nine others out with injuries, including power forward Kevin Love (right calf strain) and point guard Darius Garland (left ankle sprain).
+Cleveland dressed nine players with nine others out with injuries, including starters Kevin Love (right calf strain) and Darius Garland (left ankle sprain).
 Love played 27 minutes Sunday against Dallas and was given the evening off to rest his leg.

+“We fought like hell and I’m appreciative of their effort,” Cavaliers coach J.B.
+Bickerstaff said.
+“We had a number of guys carry the load for us like Bull (Sexton), D-Wade and Isaac the whole time.
+It was all heart and all strength.”

 A Sabonis layup put Indiana in front for good at 93-91 with 6:09 left, beginning a 9-1 run that gave it an eight-point lead.
 The Cavaliers, who were ahead by double-digits in the first half, never got closer than five in the final four minutes.